CopernicaMarketingSoftware/Documentation/MarketingSuite/database-app/database-options.md

 ###Archiving databases

 Databases can be archived.
-An archived database will not show op in the list with databases, unless you choose to do so in the filter options.
+An archived database will not show up in the list of databases, unless you choose to do so in the filter options.

 Archiving non-used databases has some advantages.